joanfmendo/A-Score-Regression-With-Gradient-Boosting-LGBM/README.md

 This problem is very simple to understand: there is a company that needs to estimate a credit card score for new potential clients.
 They have an historical database with 300 features where each row contains a lot of information from their clients.
 Due to security protocols, both sensitive data and field names were anonymized, so we will have to estimate the score with a blindfold on the eyes.

+**I strongly recommend using Google Colab to run these scripts**, since the algorithms that I tested require a lot of computing and memory capacity.
+The best thing is that GColab is free!!
+You can find a tutorial [here](https://medium.com/deep-learning-turkey/google-colab-free-gpu-tutorial-e113627b9f5d).

 Let's get started!

 # How to solve the problem